bc-kim/bc-kim.github.io/_pages/About.md

 >About me
 ---

-I am a Postdoctoral Research Fellow at the Seoul National University, Seoul, Korea, working with [Professor Kyu-jin Cho][Lab_link] in department of Mechanical engineering.
-I am currently working on tendon-driven soft wearable robot and tendon transmissions in [Soft Robotic Research Center (SRRC)][SRRC_link], since september 2020.
-For any inquires, you can reach me via email: [kbc1990@snu.ac.kr][email]
+I am a Postdoctoral Research Fellow at the MIT, Cambridge, USA, working with [Professor Daniela Rus][Lab_MIT_Link] in computer science and aritificial laboratory (CSAIL), since Jan 2023.
+I am currently working on tendon-driven robot in CSAIL.
+Before joining MIT, I was a Postdoctoral Research Fellow in [Soft Robotic Research Center (SRRC)][SRRC_link], working with [Professor Kyu-jin Cho][Lab_link] in department of Mechanical engineering, Seoul National University, Seoul, Korea.
+In SRRC, I have studied on tendon-driven soft wearable robot and tendon-driven actuators.

 CV can be downloaded from [here][cv_link].